-Thank you for your willingness to work with our Black Hills State University (BHSU) students!
+Thank you for your willingness to work with our BHSU students!
 Your commitment to the professional development of new teachers is commendable.

-The BHSU Educator Preparation Program (EPP) is designed to provide a variety of field experiences for the BHSU students considering the education profession.
-These field experiences, coordinated with university coursework, help give them the experience necessary to develop as competent, confident, and caring educators.
+The Professional Teacher Preparation Program at Black Hills State University is designed to provide a variety of field experiences for the BHSU student.
+These field experiences, coordinated with university coursework, help give them the experience necessary to develop as a competent, confident, and caring educator.

-EDFN 295 - Pre-Admission Practicum is the first of three field experiences in which BHSU students will develop their skills and understandings of teaching as a professional career.
+EDFN 595 - Pre-Admission Practicum is the first of three field experiences in which BHSU students will develop their skills and understandings of teaching as a professional career.
 Specifically, the pre-admission practicum experience is designed to provide:

-- (1) an opportunity to observe and interact with a teacher in a classroom, - (2) an opportunity to interact with students in a PK-12 school environment, - (3) an opportunity to understand each school's culture and key individuals, and - (4) an opportunity to determine if teaching is a career one wants to pursue.
+- (1) an opportunity to observe a teacher in a classroom, - (2) a chance to interact with students in a K-12 school environment, - (3) an opportunity to understand each school's culture and key individuals, and - (4) information to determine if teaching is a career one wants to pursue.

-BHSU students are required to spend a minimum of twenty (20) hours in each of two classrooms to observe classroom practices and interact with practicing teachers.
-BHSU students will view the classroom through the lens of the ten Interstate New Teacher Assessment and Support Consortium (InTASC) standards (proficiencies teachers should demonstrate) and explore the many dimensions of each of the standards.
+BHSU students are required to spend a minimum of twenty (40) hours in a classroom to observe and talk with practicing teachers.
+The BHSU student will look at the classroom through the lens of the ten Interstate New Teacher Assessment and Support Consortium (InTASC) standards (proficiencies new teachers should demonstrate) and explore the many dimensions of each of the standards.

-BHSU students will observe practicing teachers demonstrating these standards and will discuss questions related to each standard through an in-depth interview with each clinical educator.
-They will record observational notes from classroom visits and write a final paper demonstrating their understandings of the ten InTASC standards supplemented with classroom examples.
+They will observe practicing teachers demonstrating these standards and will discuss questions related to each standard through an in-depth interview with each teacher.
+They will also record observational notes from classroom visits and write a final paper demonstrating their understandings of the InTASC standards supplemented with classroom examples.

-The following pages provide an in-depth description of this practicum course and the mission of the BHSU Educator Preparation Program.
+The following pages provide an in-depth description of this practicum course and the mission of the BHSU Professional Teacher Preparation Program.

-GLOSSARY

-Clinical Educator PK-12 Classroom Teacher; previously known as Clinical Faculty or
+GLOSSARY Clinical Educator K-12 Classroom Teacher; previously known as Clinical Faculty or Cooperating Teacher Students All students/learners in K-12 classrooms

-Cooperating Teacher

-PK-12 Students All students/learners in PK-12 classrooms